LeanerCloud/assume_role_with_mfa/Readme.md

 ## Features

+- It actually works for the Go SDK :-D
-- Assists in assuming AWS roles using MFA using a graphical user interface for easy interaction.
+- Ask for MFA using a graphical user interface.
 - Caches credentials locally for subsequent access.

 ## Prerequisites